 Card 1 – Watermelon Aloha

 For my first card I started by trimming a panel of the watermelon patterned paper and backed it with double sided tape.
 I then positioned the aloha die slightly overlapping the top of the panel and cut it out, being sure to keep all the pieces.
-I then covered a snippet of card with the gold washi tape and cut that out with the same aloha die.
+I then covered a snippet of card with the gold washi tape from the Summer Fruits washi tape collection and cut that out with the same aloha die.

 I adhered the watermelon panel onto my cardbase, then inlaid the golden aloha, before inlaying the negative pieces from die cutting the watermelon panel.
 I finished the card with a strip each of the golden washi and the purple foil washi along with one of the ephemera girls.